 Not much is known about Puss, who was reportedly born on November 28, 1903, in Devon, England.
 This male tabby passed on November 29, 1934, one day after his 36th birthday.

-Granpa Rexs Allen’s owner also owned the oldest cat ever, which he named Cream Puff.
-This cat started her day with bacon and eggs, asparagus, broccoli, and coffee with heavy cream each morning.
+Creme Puff is the oldest cat ever at 38 years and 3 days old.
+She was born on August 3, 1967, and died on August 6, 2005.
+Creme Puff was owned by Granpa Rex Allen’s owner and started her day with bacon and eggs, asparagus, broccoli, and coffee with heavy cream each morning.
 Then, every other day, she got an eyedropper of red wine to enjoy.
 Her owner was so committed to his animals that he even had wooden stairs built into the walls of his home so that the cats could have a place to rest.

 There is much debate over the oldest cat that ever lived.
 Since many people do not take their cats to the vet regularly, veterinarian records, as required by the Guinness Book of World Records throughout the cat’s life, are often not a reliable source.